JermyNeutron/spendster/README.md

 A quick way to scrape your bank and credit card statements for your own personal tracking.

 >[!WARNING]
-> As of 05/16/2024, only Chase Sapphire Preserved statements are being developed at this moment.
+> As of 05/16/2024, these are the only tested statements:
+> - Chase Sapphire Preferred
+>
+> This will be updated as additional statements and institutions are prepared.

 <!-- ## Setup -->